knightmb/timekoin/client/README.txt

 alter the transaction data will fail because the key provided with it will no longer work.

-Timekoin uses 1,536 bit encryption (not a typo) to create the transactions and SHA256 hashing both inside and outside the transaction to provide multiple layers of anti-tampering protection wrapped in each other.
+Timekoin uses 1,536 bit encryption to create the transactions and SHA256 hashing both inside and outside the transaction to provide multiple layers of anti-tampering protection wrapped in each other.
 Trying to tamper with any of the 3 points results in the collapse of the entire transaction data.